TurkuNLP/turkunlp.github.io/ellis-26-fg.md

 * Embedding mapping and inversion
 * Aspect-based embeddings
 * Applications of the above to large-scale corpus work

+## DH and Computational History

+* Tracing meaning in large multilingual corpora, both modern and historical
+* Identifying, on the level of meaning, even distant re-use of statements and engagement between ideas

 **Interested?** Contact figint@utu.fi, please make sure you mention "ELLIS'26" in the email subject